shorouktalat/VAUV/Software/vortex_ws/src/motion_planning/README.md

 #### Parameters
 ...

-path_smoothing: Draws curved turns instead of sharp turns‏ by using a smoothing algorthim and the AUV's local pose.
+path_smoothing node : Draws curved turns instead of sharp turns‏ by using a smoothing algorthim and the AUV's local pose.

 #### Subscribed Topics
-initial_path
+* initial_path
 #### Published Topics
- smoothed_path‏
+* smoothed_path‏

 #### Services
 ....